If you’re considering learning Machine Learning (ML), read these top 4 reasons NOT to learn machine learning.

 Also, I have a free Facebook Group called Becoming World-Class Data Leaders and Entrepreneurs.
 I’d love to get to know you inside there, if you’d like to apply to join here.

-Hey, and if you liked this post, I’d really appreciate it if you’d share the love with your peers by sharing it on your favorite social network by clicking on one of the share buttons below!
+Hey!
+If you liked this post, I’d really appreciate it if you’d share the love by clicking on one of the share buttons below!

-NOTE: This description contains affiliate links that allow you to find the items mentioned in this video and support the channel at no cost to you.
+NOTE: This description contains affiliate links.
+They allow you to find the items mentioned in this video and support the channel at no cost to you.
 While this channel may earn minimal sums when the viewer uses the links, the viewer is in NO WAY obligated to use these links.
 Thank you for your support!